Epictetus24/bark/README.md

 3. Post Output [optional]:
 If a cmd needs to return output, these endpoints can be sent post requests with the relevant data.

 Each of the responses to these return the request body as a `[]byte` so that you can send any "byte-able" format and interpret the response however you please.
+They also store the request cookies.
+Headers and other HTTP data is not accessible to keep things simple.

 For example, you might use `encoding/gob` to unmarshall the data into a go-readable struct, or simply use an entirely custom format.
 For example there is no reason you couldn't send an encrypted file, a totally custom binary format or even just a simple string.
 Anything goes so long as you can safely convert it to and from a byte slice.